 Kennedy Agyapong Vs Anas: What The $18m Defamation Loss Means For The Former MPs' Ghana Assets

-Founding partner of the law office at Clinton Consultancy, Amanda Clinton, gives insight into whether the US defamation judgement against Kennedy Agyapong will haunt his assets in Ghana
+Founding partner of the law office at Clinton Consultancy, Amanda Clinton gives insight into whether the US defamation judgement against Kennedy Agyapong will haunt his assets in Ghana

-Kennedy Agyapong, Anas Aremeyaw Anas, Defamation
+Kennedy Agyapong, Anas Aremeyaw Anas, Defamation, law, legal, case, expert, settle.

 Kennedy Agyapong is on the hook for $18 million after losing a defamation lawsuit to Anas Aremeyaw Anas